-EXPENDITUTRES AND REVENUES
+EXPENDITURES AND REVENUES

 These programs are designed to be cost-neutral and are funded by the State of Iowa, through referrals from Juvenile Court Services.
 The Detention Center charges \$19.97 per half (1/2) hour of direct client contact for the IHD program and charges \$10.06 per quarter (1/4) hour for the EIHD program.
-Total revenues received in FY 16 for operating the IHD program were \$10,384.
-Total revenues received in FY 16 from EIHD service was \$15.463.
+Total revenues received in FY 17 for operating the IHD program were \$25,182.
+Total revenues received in FY 17 from EIHD service was \$33,308.
+The total amount of revenues collected was more than double what was collected in FY16, due to substantial growth in the program and referrals.